alexandrenf/adminpanel/FINDINGS_AND_OPTIMIZATIONS.md

 ### 14. Orphaned Files in GitHub Storage ✅ FIXED
-**Title:** No Cleanup Mechanism for Deleted Content **Location:** Various delete operations in routers **Description:** When database records are deleted, associated files in GitHub storage may fail to delete but the database operation continues, creating orphaned files.
+**Title:** No Cleanup Mechanism for Deleted Content **Location:** `src/server/api/routers/fileRouter.ts` **Description:** When database records are deleted, associated files in GitHub storage may fail to delete but the database operation continues, creating orphaned files.
 **Impact:** Storage bloat, potential security issues with orphaned sensitive files, inconsistent state.
 **Recommendation:** Implement a two-phase delete with rollback capability, or create a cleanup job that periodically removes orphaned files.
 Log all failed deletions for manual cleanup.
 **Severity/Priority:** LOW / P3
-**Status:** IMPLEMENTED - Refactored the `updateFile` mutation in `src/server/api/routers/fileRouter.ts` to use a two-phase commit with rollback.
-New files are uploaded to temporary locations, verified, and then old files are deleted and temporary files are renamed.
-If any step fails, the operation is rolled back by deleting the temporary files, thus preventing orphaned files.
+**Status:** IMPLEMENTED - Refactored the `updateFile` mutation in `src/server/api/routers/fileRouter.ts` to be more robust.
+The new implementation preserves the existing file versioning system while adding rollback logic.
+If an image upload fails after a successful markdown upload, the markdown file is deleted to prevent an inconsistent state for the new version.
+Deletion of old files is now handled asynchronously and logged as a warning on failure, preventing the main operation from failing.

 ## Security Best Practices